When it comes to starting a shoe brand, you may find yourself in a place where you have to make some big decisions.

 How To Price Your Shoes

-One of the most challenging and critical pieces to starting your shoe brand is determining how much to charge for your shoes.
+One of the most challenging aspects to starting a shoe brand is determining how much to charge for your shoes.

 When businesses under-price their product, this can be extremely detrimental to their bottom line and reputation.